 Any Net Proceeds from Asset Sales that are not applied or invested as provided in the two preceding paragraphs will constitute "Excess Proceeds."
 When the aggregate amount of Excess Proceeds exceeds \$25.0 million, PCA will make an Asset Sale Offer to you and all holders of Parity Securities containing provisions similar to those described in the certificate of designation with respect to offers to purchase or redeem with the proceeds of sales of assets to purchase the maximum amount of new preferred stock and other Parity Securities that may be purchased out of the Excess Proceeds.
 The offer price in any Asset Sale Offer will be equal to 100% of the Liquidation Preference plus accrued and unpaid dividends and Liquidated Damages, if any, to the date of purchase, and will be payable in cash.
-If any Excess Proceeds for any purpose not otherwise prohibited by the certificate of designation.
-If the aggregate Liquidation Preference of new preferred stock and other Parity Securities tendered into the Asset Sale Offer exceeds the amount of Excess Proceeds, the transfer agent shall select the new preferred stock and the other Parity Securities to be purchased on a pro rata basis based on the Liquidation Preference of new preferred stock and the other Parity Securities tendered.
-Upon completion of each Asset Sale Offer, the amount of Excess Proceeds shall be reset at zero.
+If any Excess Proceeds remain after consummation of an Asset Sale Offer, PCA may use the Excess Proceeds for any purpose not otherwise prohibited by the certificate of designation.
+If the aggregate Liquidation Preference of new preferred stock and other Parity Securities tendered into the Asset Sale Offer exceeds the amount of Excess Proceeds, the transfer agent shall select the new preferred stock and the other Parity Securities to be purchased on a pro rata basis based on the Liquidation Preference of new preferred stock and the other Parity Securities to design the Offer, the amount of Excess Proceeds shall be reset at zero.